Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 This model will allow read and write to anyone.

-We can use this model in the Bands record by overriding "createPermissions" in "UX/Modules/Bands/Model/Band.php":
+We can use this model in the Bands record by overriding "internalGetPermissions" in "UX/Modules/Bands/Model/Band.php":

 ```````````````````````````````````````````````````````````````````````````````
-protected function createPermissions() {
+protected function internalGetPermissions() {
 	return new BandPermissions($this);
 }
 ```````````````````````````````````````````````````````````````````````````````